Is the Industry Doing Enough to Fight Problem Gambling?

 Problem gambling is a big cloud that constantly hangs over the industry.
 Gambling, both on- and offline, can be fun, entertaining and sometime profitable.
 However, it’s a pastime that can easily and very quickly get out of hand.
 Operators and those in the industry, on the whole, do what they can to reduce problem gambling and help those who find themselves in trouble.
 But is enough being done or could companies and the industry do much more?

 In a recent interview with The Times, Stewart Kenny, the co-founder and former CEO of Paddy Power, one of the giants on the UK gambling market, criticised the company of which he was a founding member, and the industry in general.
-He is reported as saying that they are responding poorly to the growing issue of problem gambling.
+He is reported as saying that they are responding poorly to the growing issue of problem gambling and sports betting.

 Mr Kenny stepped down as CEO of Paddy Power, now Paddy Power Betfair, in 2002.
 He has been an influential figure in the industry for more than four decades, so is well placed to make his views known.
 He asked for those in the industry to look at adopting measures that will stop people from gambling away vast sums of money online.
 He suggested mandatory limits be imposed on wagers made online and a cooling period be put in place before the introduction of any changes.